Mental Health Facilities Tippecanoe County, IN

 • Can Mental Health Clinics in Tippecanoe County Treat Dual Diagnosis?

-Mental health clinics in Tippecanoe County are able to help you with dual diagnosis treatment.
+Mental health clinics in Tippecanoe County may be able to help you with dual diagnosis treatment.
 The dual diagnosis happens when the patient has a mental health condition and an addiction to drugs or alcohol.
 Most mental health clinics can work on both the illness and addiction at the same time, but the patient should double-check before they choose one.
 If either disorder is left untreated, it sets the patient up for failure with getting better overall.
 If there is a specific mental health disorder and addiction that needs treated, the patient can look for one that can handle those specifically.

 • Who Can Benefit from Mental Health Treatment in Tippecanoe County?